Glossary

 (Air Force Definition) Shape on which the heraldic devices, symbols, or elements of a unit emblem are displayed.
 The disc of today originated with a roundel, which consisted of a white five-pointed star in a blue circle, with a red disc in the center of the star.
 The roundel was displayed unofficially on early US Army Signal Corps airplanes, adopted officially in 1917 for airplanes, and later evolved into the national star and bar aircraft marking of today.
 Source: Air Force Instruction 84-105.

+Disc may also have scrolls above the disc, below the disc or both.
 The disc became mandatory for use by US Air Force squadrons, numbered flight or equivalent organizations in 1964 for their official emblem.
 Prior to that year, any shape could be used.
-Disc may also have scrolls above the disc, below the disc or both.

 Distinctive Insignia (DI) [also Distinctive Unit Insignia (DUI)]